jg-digital-media/jgdm-100DaysOfCode/log/project-log-2018.md

 I won't last 100 straight days this time either, although I intend to complete 100 Days.
 My goal is to help myself maintain not just my coding (I can always be found coding) but also an active social media presence.

 # LOG
+### **Day 51**: Tuesday 20th November 2018

+Focusing on a client project today, combining Stripe payment gateway information with my own server side script.
+Looking forward to announcing when the project is done.

 ### **Day 51**: Monday 19th November 2018